ChristianGracia/Harvard-cs50/problem-set-5/README.md

 # Problem set 5
 Website made for problem set 5 of Harvard CS50.

+Very basic but required for CS50

 ### Tea Store Site

-Site will be designed for an online tea store using Html, JavaScript, CSS, Bootstrap.
+Site will be designed for an online tea store using Html, JavaScript, CSS, and Bootstrap.

 If using CS50 ide, type in: